Family Reunion Visa for Germany

 Processing time and visa fee

-The fee for issuing a visa for family reunification is €75 for adults and €37.50 for minors.
+The standard fee for issuing a visa for family reunification is €75 for adults and €37.50 for minors.

 Conclusion

 The German Family Reunion Visa provides a structured legal pathway for third-country nationals to reunite with their close family members in Germany.
 While spouses, registered partners, and minor children typically have the right to join their relatives, the process is subject to strict requirements.
-These include proof of secure residence status, sufficient financial means, adequate living space, and, in most cases, basic German language skills.
+These can include proof of secure residence status, sufficient financial means, adequate living space, and, in some cases, basic German language skills.

 Frequently Asked Questions